The Sun Comes Out World Tour: Development

 On 27 November 2009, it was revealed that Shakira was conducting auditions to choose a different opening act for each of the tour's appearances in different cities.
 The acts willing to audition were required to upload videos of their performances to Shakira's official website.
 Fans were allowed to vote for their favourite acts and the ones with the most would proceed to the finals; Shakira and her team would then pick the winner out of them.
-Sean Wolfington, Shakira's digital-business partner, talked about the decision and told the New York Post that "The artists will open for Shakira live in big cities and virtually through a video performance in smaller markets.
-There are a lot of talented artists, and Shakira wants to help them by giving them part of her stage".
 The visuals and conceptual video scenes for the tour were managed and designed by entertainment branding agency Loyalkaspar, who had previously designed tour visuals for artists like U2 and Jay-Z. Elliott Chaffer, the creative director of the agency, talked about the project, saying that "Shakira was a much bigger undertaking then anything we've attempted previously.
 They were looking for original content that had to work over two LED screens and on a huge projector mapping surreal models of an ever-changing animated face, all in just three weeks.
 This is for her global world tour, so modifications to the setlist and track durations continued through nine rounds of revisions".
 The visuals were projected onto the large screen set behind the stage.
 The stage was shaped in the form of the letter "T" to enable a maximum number of viewers to see Shakira.